splunk/public-o11y-docs/rum/rum-session-replay.rst

    :width: 70%

 To disable all text redaction, set ``maskTextSelector: false``.
 To customize which elements are redacted, you can use the ``rr-mask`` class.
 Any element with this class will have its text redacted.
-Additionally, you can customize the class name by setting the ``maskTextClass``, or ``maskTextSelector`` to custom value.
+Additionally, you can customize the class name by setting ``maskTextClass`` or ``maskTextSelector`` to a custom value.
 The custom value can be a regular expression.

 Input redaction is handled separately.
 To disable all input redaction, set ``maskAllInputs: false``.
 To customize which inputs are redacted use the ``maskInputOptions`` option.